rphii/c-file-tagger/README.md

 By default no input nor output file is provided.
 Tag files have to end in `.cft`.

 The file format is similar to that of a `.csv`.
-The first entry is a file name (or anything you want, basically, doesn't have to be a file) and the rest are all tags associated with said file.
+The first entry is a file name (or anything you want, basically, doesn't have to be a file) and the rest are all tags associated with said file (delimiter is a comma).

 It is possible to specify the use of **one output file**:

     cft --output some/output/file.cft
     cft -o some/output/file.cft

-One can also specify **multiple** additional input files alongside the main file:
+One can also specify **multiple** additional input files:

     cft --input path/file-A.cft --input path/file-B.cft
     cft -ii path/file-A.cft path/file-B.cft